 The first step of the review was a call for evidence in April 2013 where the European Commission asked interested stakeholders to submit information, studies, scientific reports, good practice or other data sources in order to underpin the impact assessment for the review of Annexes I and II of the Groundwater Directive 2006/118/EC.

-A stakeholder workshop was also organised on 9 October 2013 in Brussels to present and discuss preliminary conclusions on the impacts of the options and the remaining knowledge gaps.
-The background document, the presentations and the summary report of the conference can be found here.
+A stakeholder conference was also organised on 9 October 2013 in Brussels to present and discuss preliminary conclusions on the impacts of the options and the remaining knowledge gaps.